ExplainableML/uot-fm/README.md

 python main.py --config=configs/celeba256/add_glasses/otfm.py
 ```

 Parameters can be changed by either directly passing them or by creating/editing new configs.
-E.g. the results from Appendix C.3 on the effect of different batch-sizes can be reproduced by:
+To reproduce the results from Appendix C.3 on the effect of different batch-sizes, can e.g. be done by:

 ```
 python main.py --config=configs/emnist/uotfm.py --config.training.batch_size=512 --config.training.iterations=250000 --config.name="uot-fm_emnist_bs512"